Elehuris Montero Player Props: Rockies vs. Brewers

-After going 0-for-3 in his most recent game, Elehuris Montero and the Colorado Rockies take on the Milwaukee Brewers (who will hand the ball to Wade Miley) at 8:10 PM ET on Tuesday.
+Elehuris Montero -- hitting .195 with two doubles, a home run, two walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Adrian Houser on the hill, on August 9 at 2:10 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Brewers.
+He is looking to get back on track following a four-strikeout showing in his last game against the Brewers.

 Elehuris Montero Game Info & Props vs. the Brewers